-The Sigma Tau Delta/Penguin Random House Summer Internship will run ten consecutive weeks in New York City.
-Exact dates will be determined by agreement between the recipient and Human Resources.
-The recipient will work 28 hours per week, earning minimum wage.
-For the 2015 summer internship, Sigma Tau Delta will provide the recipient an additional $1,500 stipend to assist with travel and housing expenses.
+The Sigma Tau Delta/Penguin Random House Summer Internship will run ten consecutive weeks in New York City from June 6, 2016, through August 12, 2016.
+The recipient will work 28 hours per week, earning $10.00 per hour.
+For the 2016 summer internship, Sigma Tau Delta will provide the recipient an additional $1,500 stipend to assist with travel and housing expenses.

 Individual colleges and universities may arrange for academic credit for the internship but that must be worked out between the student and her/his university.

 The recipient of the internship will be responsible for securing and paying for housing as well as other expenses.
 Each applicant must be prepared to accept the internship and its conditions if it is awarded to her/him.
 Failure to do so may jeopardize the continuation of the Penguin Random House summer internship program for Sigma Tau Delta.